Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Cell-Free Integrated Sensing and Communication

 \subsubsection{Seamless Handover and User/Target-Centric Operation}

 In traditional cellular networks, each user is served by a single BS.
 When a user moves from one cell (or BS) to another, a handover is necessary \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 This can result in delays, signal overhead, and even connection interruptions \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 However, in CF-ISAC, the concept of no cell boundaries assures that a user/target is not tied to a specific AP.
 Instead, numerous APs cooperate to serve the user/target concurrently.
 When the user/target moves, nearby APs take over, eliminating the requirement for a hard handover \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 This improves reliability, reduces latency, and boosts overall network performance.
 Furthermore, unlike cellular networks, the system does not require frequent switching between BSs (APs), making it appropriate for applications with significant mobility, such as vehicular networks or drones \cite{liu2023integratedbook}.
 In a CF-ISAC network, seamless handover ensures uninterrupted communication while performing environmental sensing.
-It eliminates signal degradation or interruption even when users or targets move between various AP regions.
+It eliminates signal degradation or interruption, even when users or targets move between various AP regions.

 User/target-centric operations optimize network resources based on the specific location and requirements of users (for communication) and targets (for sensing) \cite{Demir2021book, Ammar2022}.
-Unlike traditional cell-centric networks, where each cell serves a user independently, CF-ISAC networks serve each user/target via a nearby set of APs, effectively placing them at the center of a dedicated serving cluster.
-This cluster, formed based on selected criteria such as serving performance and network efficiency, consists of APs contributing useful signals/data.
+Unlike traditional cell-centric networks, in which each cell serves a user independently, CF-ISAC networks assign each user/target to a nearby set of APs, effectively placing them at the center of a dedicated serving cluster.
+This cluster, formed based on selected criteria such as service performance and network efficiency, comprises APs that contribute useful signals/data.
 A two-stage process can further refine clustering, first using large-scale fading statistics to form a base cluster, then optimizing it with scheduling or power allocation algorithms per time slot \cite{Demir2021book, Ammar2022}.
 This approach ensures optimal resource allocation, enhancing communication quality and sensing coverage.